kshitijpurwar/Javascript30/0.TemplateBoilerplate/README.md

 ## Template Structure
-- Build
+- build
   - dist - __Not to be touched__
-    - `index.html`
     - `styles.css`
     - `scripts.js`
   - src  - __To be edited__
     - `index.pug`
     - `scripts.js`
     - `styles.sass`
 - assets  - contains images and other media
 - README.md - contains the information about the project
 - screenshot.png - screenshot of the current project
 - `gulpfile.js`
+- `test.html` - HTML Product after pug compilation
 - `index.html` - Main production file to be deployed
 - `package.json`